Gujarati

 The inherent vowel is not always pronounced, even if there is no visual indication of its absence.

-In other cases, the inherent vowel is simply missing, eg. વરસાદ is pronounced varsaːd.ws,#Overview
+In other cases, the inherent vowel is simply missingws,#Overview, eg.

 Gujarati can also use (called halant in Gujarati) to explicitly kill the inherent vowel after a consonant.
-The virama is rarely seen.
-Apart from the situations just mentioned, the virama is also usually hidden when part of a consonant cluster (see clusters).
+It is rarely seen because it is usually hidden when part of a conjunct (see clusters).

-The virama is visible, however, if it isn't followed by a consonant, eg. the following explicitly represents just the sound k. ક્
+The virama is visible, however, if it isn't followed by a consonant, eg. the following explicitly represents just the consonant sound.

 Post-consonant vowels